rails background-jobs migration

 Sidekiq behavior Solid Queue / Active Job equivalent

-Implicit 25 retries, exponential backoff retry_on StandardError, wait: :exponentially_longer, attempts: 25
+Implicit 25 retries with automatic backoff retry_on StandardError, wait: :polynomially_longer, attempts: 25 (approximate; timing differs)

 sidekiq_options retry: 5 on a worker retry_on StandardError, attempts: 5 on that job